Student-centric advice and objective recommendations

 Will senior year affect my application?

 You might wonder if this still applies to you if your college applications are due before your grades are finalized.
 Sorry to be the bearer of bad news, but the answer is yes.
 It is not uncommon for colleges to request your final grades for senior year (for both semesters!).
+Let’s take a look at what to consider each semester.

 Your first semester grades will typically be requested as part of a mid-year report.
 If your grades drop significantly or if your course load is noticeably different (easier) than in previous semesters, this may reflect badly on your application (and possibly harm your chances of admission).